robinmanuelthiel/microcommunication/README.md

 ## Orchestrators

 This Demo project is intended to be tested within container orchestrators.
 For the various different orchestrators out there, you can find configuration files for multiple different ones in the repository.

-> **Windows Containers:** If you want to run on Windows, feel free to use the Windows versions of these containers instead by using the `*.windows.*` files, where available.

 ### Docker Compose